Structured Cabling Survey FAQ’s

 How long do I need to wait for a survey?

-In most cases we aim to attend a site survey within 48 business hours of receiving the enquiry, a further 48 business hours to return the quotation.
-Nonetheless, these are only guidelines, ultimately it depends on the size of the project.
-Smaller offices will have a quicker turn around time in comparison to large offices.
+In most cases, we aim to attend a site survey within 48-72 business hours of receiving the enquiry, and to return the quotation within a further 48 business hours.
+Nonetheless, these are only guidelines; ultimately, it depends on the size of the project.
+Smaller offices will have a quicker turnaround time than large offices.

 What does a survey entail?

 The aim of a site survey is to give us a better understanding of the project at hand.
 Additionally, the survey gives us a chance to understand your requirements.
-In order to have an effective survey, you should send all relevant information prior to the site visit.
+To ensure an effective survey, you should send all relevant information prior to the site visit.
 This allows our Project managers to familiarise themselves with your project.
 As a result, they can offer detailed advice that’s specific to your requirements.

-The main parts of a site visit are
+The main parts of a data cabling survey

 • A discussion of your requirements